 -

-Negotiated on Value, Not Just Price: They presented the CPU analysis to suppliers, negotiating based on proven longevity and lower long-term cost.
+Negotiated on Value, Not Just Price: They presented the CPU analysis to suppliers, negotiating based on proven longevity and lower long-term cost for bath linens.

 Step 3: Optimize GSM & Inventory Mix